Archfx/rv32firmware/tinyfirmware/README.md

 Hello World on picoRV
 ------

 Let's write a tiny program to print "hello world".
 Print hello world means we write the corresponding character values to the internal registers of the processor.
-For this, we need to select a output register port and from the string write one character at a time.
+For this, we need to select an output register port and from the string write one character at a time.
 The example c code will look like below.

 ```c
 #include <stdint.h>